UCHI-DB/DoubleCompression/README.md

 ###### Writer.java

-Cotains code for writing data to a file.
+Contains code for writing data to a file.